AlvinSMoyo/8Pl5KRkI1SP3AL13/README.md

 ---

-## 📌 Project Overview
+## 📚 Project Overview

-This project was completed during my AI Residency at Apziva, focusing on predicting customer subscription to term deposit products based on customer demographics and call metadata.
+This project was completed during my AI Residency at [Apziva](https://www.apziva.com/), focusing on predicting customer subscription to term deposit products based on customer demographics and call metadata.
 The goal was to develop a two-phase predictive modeling strategy to optimize marketing efficiency and improve subscription rates.

 ---
 ## 📚 Dataset

-- Description: The dataset is the term-deposit-marketing-2020 - a real world business problem.
-The data comes from direct marketing efforts of a European banking institution.
+- **Source**: The dataset used is "term-deposit-marketing-2020," reflecting a real-world business problem.
+- **Context**: It originates from direct marketing campaigns conducted by a European banking institution.
-- Features include customer demographics (age, job, marital status) and call campaign metadata (contact type, call duration, frequency of contact).
+- **Features**: Include customer demographics (age, job, marital status) and call campaign metadata (contact type, call duration, frequency of contact).

 ---
 ## 🚀 Project Workflow